Are you a foodie? Visit a Greek delicatessen

-In order to fully understand the Greek food culture you have to start from the basis: to taste the local products chefs and everyday cooks use in their Greek kitchens.
+In order to fully understand the Greek food culture you have to start from the basis: to taste the local products chefs and everyday cooks use in their kitchen.

 A deli is the perfect place to familiarise yourself with the variety of specialty Greek products in offer.
-Premium charcuterie and artisan cheeses, condiments of all kinds and not to forget our “hellenic treasures” – pure golden-hued Greek honeys and emerald green Greek olive oil.
+Premium charcuterie and artisan cheeses, condiments of all kinds and not to forget our “hellenic treasures” – pure golden-hued Greek honey and emerald green Greek olive oil for foodies.

 Ask to try before you buy.
 All the vendors are more than happy to help you pick cheeses you’ve never heard of that go beyond feta or show you the way to an array of black and green Greek olives.
-Some delis organise extra virgin olive oil tasting or offer a board of local cheeses and cold-cuts with tapenades and spreads on the side to try.
-Even better, some are dine-ins as well, cooking with the local products found on the shelf.
+Some delis organise extra virgin olive oil tastings or offer a board of local cheeses and cold-cuts with tapenades and spreads on the side to try.
+Even better, some are dine-ins as well, cooking with the local products on display.

 Some of our recommendations:

-Kostarelos, Patriarchou Ioakeim 30-32.
-Known as “the feta guy”, Kostarelos family makes excellent quality dairy products for almost 100 years now.
+Kostarelos: Known as “the feta guy”, Kostarelos family makes excellent quality dairy products for almost 100 years now.
 Third generation already, they recently opened a stylish store in upscale Kolonaki area, and soon became the hotspot for lunch break.
 Grilled sandwiches with barrel-aged feta and smooth-melting graviera, Greek cheese fondue, selected cheese platters.
-Kostarelos is the ideal place for sworn Greek cheese lovers.
+Kostarelos is the ideal place for sworn Greek cheese foodies.

 They recently opened their second establishment on Ermou str., focusing on savoury pastries made in their wooden fire oven.